01 of 07

 Blanch the Blueberries

 Blanching the blueberries before canning them helps to preserve as much of their flavor and texture as possible.
-This step makes it possible to use your canned berries later much as you would the fresh fruit - on yogurt, in pancakes and muffins, etc.
+This step makes it possible to use your canned berries later much as you would the fresh fruit, like on yogurt, in pancakes, muffins, or anything else.

 Use tongs to hold onto the knot end of the cheesecloth bundle of blueberries.
 Dip it into the pot of boiling water and gently swirl the bundle back and forth for 30 seconds.